 5. Resize the Start Menu According to Your Needs

 On Windows 10 you get a nifty little option of resizing your start menu, just hover over the border to reveal the resize pointer and drag across the screen to make it wider or taller.

 6. Enable/Disable Transparency

 It has already been stated that Windows 10 packs in the best of both Windows 7 and Windows 8.1.
-To prove it once more Windwos 10 brings back the Aero transparency which is enabled by default but just in case you liked the flat Metro theme from 8, you can switch the transparency off.
+To prove it once more Windows 10 brings back the Aero transparency which is enabled by default but just in case you liked the flat Metro theme from 8, you can switch the transparency off.
 Go to Settings -> Personalization -> Colors and uncheck Make Start, taskbar and action center transparent.
 Now when you open start you would get the Windows 8.1 style flat UI.